 Dr. Thomas Acott is a fellowship-trained orthopedic physician specializing in hand & upper extremity surgery.

-Prior to joining The CORE Institute, Dr. Acott spent a year specializing hand and upper extremity surgery at the Indiana Hand to Shoulder Center.
+Prior to joining The CORE Institute, Dr. Acott obtained his fellowship in specializing hand and upper extremity surgery at the Indiana Hand to Shoulder Center.
 Prior to his fellowship, Dr. Acott completed his orthopedic residency at Campbell Clinic in Memphis, Tennessee where he also served as the Administrative Chief Resident.
 During his time in Tennessee, Dr. Acott also spent time in the community serving as a Team Physician for Tennessee high school football teams.

 Dr. Acott received his Doctor of Medicine degree from Saint Louis University – School of Medicine, graduating Magna Cum Laude.
 He is a current member of American Academy of Orthopaedic Surgeons, American Society for Surgery of the Hand, American Association for Hand Surgery, and the American Medical Association.